Alfresco/acs-packaging/docs/how-to/create-custom-image-using-existing-docker-image.md

 docker push customrepository/alfresco-custom-image:customTag
 ```

-** Note: ** It is not necessary to build/have amps locally and copy them to the new docker image, if the .amp can be downloaded via network (FTP/HTTP/HTTPS), COPY command can be replaced by CURL/WGET command(s).
+** Note: ** It is not necessary to build/have amps locally and copy them to the new docker image, if the .amp can be downloaded via network (FTP/HTTP/HTTPS), the COPY command can be replaced by CURL/WGET command(s).

 ### Amps that require additional configurations (advanced).

-**Note:** We are going to use alfresco-saml-distribution in order to install Alfresco-SAML-Module.
+**Note:** We are going to use the alfresco-saml-distribution in order to install Alfresco-SAML-Module.
 This example is for testing purposes only! we are going to configure ssl using Tomcat on Linux.
 The recommended ways for a production environment are:
 - usage of a proxy see [Official Alfresco Documentation](https://docs.alfresco.com/5.2/tasks/configure-ssl-prod.html).
-- ussing SSL termination at the K8s Ingress.
+- using SSL termination at the K8s Ingress.

 ### Steps:
 * We are going to use the following folder and file structure: